Skip to main content

 Key takeaways

 For many of us pet parents, dogs are not only pets, they are members of the family.
 And just like members of our human family, our pups can get sick and may be prescribed antibiotics.
 If your dog was recently prescribed cephalexin, you may wonder what to expect.
 How does it work?
 Is it safe?
 What are the side effects?
-This article will better explain the medication cephalexin and how it can help your furry friend get back to his happy self.
+This article explains the medication cephalexin and how it can help your furry friend get back to his happy self.

 What is cephalexin used for in dogs?

-Cephalexin, also known by the brand names Keflex, Keftab, Rilexine, and Vetolexin, is a first-generation cephalosporin antibiotic.
-Cephalosporins are broad-spectrum antibiotics that kill bacteria by creating holes in bacterial cell walls.
-They are especially effective at controlling infections from gram-positive bacteria like streptococcus or staphylococcus but also have shown coverage against various gram-negative bacteria.
 Because of its excellent activity against Staphylococcus pseudintermedius and other bacteria that live on dogs’ skin, cephalexin is used frequently in dogs to treat bacterial skin infections.
-Cephalexin is even FDA-approved in dogs for treating superficial pyoderma, a type of skin infection of the outer layers of the skin and hair follicles.
-Cephalexin can also be used in dogs to treat other infections, including deep ear infections (otitis interna or otitis media), some respiratory infections, and urinary tract infections.
+Cephalexin is FDA-approved for use in dogs to treat superficial pyoderma, a type of skin infection of the outer layers of the skin and hair follicles.
+Cephalexin can also be used off-label in dogs to treat other infections, including deep ear infections (otitis interna or otitis media), some respiratory infections, and urinary tract infections.

 What is pyoderma?